3dluvr/New-lib3mf.dll-for-MeshMixer/README.md

 # New lib3mf.dll for MeshMixer
-Precompiled lib3mf.dll for MeshMixer which includes a backported patch for CVE-2021-21772, and an updated zlib 1.3.1
+Precompiled lib3mf.dll for MeshMixer which includes a backported patch for CVE-2021-21772, and an updated zlib 1.3.1.

 Replace your original one at C:\Program Files\Autodesk\Meshmixer\

+Source code included, if you desire to compile it yourself.

 ---------